dcaulton/thermal/README.md

 #Summary
 - This respository is for controlling a Raspberry Pi computer running the standard camera that comes with the Pi and a second thermal imaging camera
-- Images are taken with both cameras and combined via ImageMagick
+- Images are taken with both cameras and combined via ImageMagick.
+In almost all cases that is done with its python PIL bindings.
 - Python is the base language in preference for anything that can't happen with system packages and command line.
 - This is run as a Flask application and all interaction is done with JSON and through RESTful APIs.
 - CouchDB is the database.
 - Interactions with the hardware are processed asynchronously by means of Celery.
 - RabbitMQ is used as the message brokering service for Celery.
 - A button on the project box can be used to trigger the camera.
-- Pictures can be uploaded to Amazon S3 for integration with a gallery.
 - Galleries are supported by means of the API.
+- Pictures can be uploaded to Amazon S3 for use with a gallery.
 - Images can be automatically emailed.
-- Colorization and all forms of image blending and merging are configurable, some at runtime.
+- Colorization and all forms of image blending and merging are configurable, often at runtime.

 #Hardware Requirements
 It has been developed against the following system:
 - Raspberry Pi 2 B computer, 32GB SD card
-- Raspian Jessie 11.21.2015 image is the os on the RPi
+- Raspian Jessie OS (11.21.2015)
 - Raspberry Pi standard camera
 - FLIR Lepton camera with the Pure Engineering breakout board
 - A project box with a momentary button and both cameras front mounted